Jury begins deliberating in Sean ‘Diddy’ Combs’ sex trafficking trial

+Combs’ lawyers proposed that the judge remind the jury that they've only just begun deliberating and to resume doing so.
+If there are further problems, defense lawyer Marc Agnifilo suggested, the jury can have the foreperson send another note.

+“We can always ratchet it up.
+We can’t ratchet it down," Agnifilo said.

-After more than two hours of legal instructions from federal Judge Arun Subramanian, the jury of eight men and four women headed behind closed doors to deliberate.
+After more than two hours of legal instructions from Subramanian, the jury of eight men and four women headed behind closed doors to deliberate.

 Jurors are being provided with a laptop loaded with all of the exhibits shown in court, including text messages, photographs and videos of the sexual encounters at the heart of the case.